online doctor logo

 Please consult a doctor and get the disorder to end before your healthy living ends.

-Dark stool or Black watery stool mirrors your gut health and can indicate something is wrong with your gastrointestinal tract.
+Dark stool or watery, dark, tarry stool mirrors your gut health and can indicate something is wrong with your gastrointestinal tract.

 Conditions such as esophageal varices or gastric varices, which are enlarged and fragile blood vessels, can cause bleeding and result in black, tarry stools.
-Treatment options may include medications to reduce blood pressure in the portal vein, endoscopic procedures to stop bleeding, or in severe cases, surgical intervention.
+Meanwhile, treatment options may include medications to reduce blood pressure in the portal vein, endoscopic procedures to stop bleeding, or in severe cases, surgical intervention.

 Mallory-Weiss tear causing black poop